lvntszcs/quiz_game/README.md

 # quiz_game
 a quiz game developed for exam practice

-txt-s should look like this:
+txt-s should look like the test txt
-This is a test question?
-a) answer a\n
-b) answer b
-c) answer c
-d) answer d
-correct answer

 the program asks 10 random questions, and the user has to answer them
  - no repeating questions